csgillespie/efficientR/efficient-r-feedback-chapter2-rcotton.md

 You can more easily find the location of all these files using the *pathological* package and `example(startup)`.

+- Reference to this useful package has been made as a tip.

 ### Section 2.3.2

 Just suggesting to read a help file isn't that useful.
 And the help page is called "Startup".